Failed, Silenced, Erased - How Telford’s Institutions Betrayed My Children

 • Authorities ignored or dismissed clear signs of abuse.

-• Victims were disbelieved, gaslit, and blamed for their own suffering.
+• Victims were disbelieved and blamed for their own suffering.

 • Families who fought for justice were targeted, isolated, and silenced.